forcedotcom/run-code-analyzer/README.md

   * The number of Low (4) severity violations found.
 * `num-sev5-violations`
   * The number of Info (5) severity violations found.
+* `review-id`
+  * If the action created a Pull Request Review, this is its ID.

 This `run-code-analyzer@v2` action won't exit your GitHub workflow when it finds violations.
 We recommend that you add a subsequent step to your workflow that uses the available outputs to determine how your workflow should proceed.